19hours/sg-statutes/Acts/Women’s Charter.md

 but does not include any asset (not being a matrimonial home) that has been acquired by one party at any time by gift or inheritance and that has not been substantially improved during the marriage by the other party or by both parties to the marriage.

-[106

-[30/96]

 ### Power of court to order maintenance

 113\.
 The court may order a man to pay maintenance to his wife or former wife —

 (a) during the course of any matrimonial proceedings; or

-(b) when granting or subsequent to the grant of a decree of divorce, judicial separation or nullity of marriage.
+(b) when granting or subsequent to the grant of a judgment of divorce, judicial separation or nullity of marriage.

-[107

-[26/80]

 ### Assessment of maintenance